3 Unexpected Ways You Could Face a Weapons Charge

 Sometimes an out-of-state resident drives through New Jersey and gets pulled over by a patrol officer for a traffic violation or for some other reason.
 If this happens to you, you should be aware that telling the police officer that you have a handgun in your car could constitute an admission of guilt.

 The reason for this is that gun permits from other states don’t apply in New Jersey.
 Unless you are legally authorized to possess a handgun in NJ, you can’t carry the gun within the state.
 This is true even if you are just passing through New Jersey.

 As set forth by N.J.S.A.
 2C:39-5, anyone who illegally owns or possesses a handgun can be charged with a second-degree crime.
 Moreover, second-degree illegal handgun possession is punishable by 5-10 years in New Jersey State Prison.

 Unlawful Disposition of a Firearm in NJ

 N.J.S.A.
 2C:39-9 imposes harsh penalties against anyone who disposes of their firearm in an unsafe manner.
 This is because lawmakers wanted to ensure public safety and guarantee that dangerous weapons don’t fall into the wrong hands.

-If you are charged with the unlawful disposition of a handgun, you can be charged with a fourth degree felony and potentially sentenced to 18 months in state prison.
+If you’re charged with the unlawful disposition of a handgun, you can be charged with a fourth-degree felony and potentially sentenced to 18 months in state prison.
 The unlawful disposition or transfer of a machine gun, assault rifle, or sawed-off shotgun carries even more severe penalties.